kumakyoo42/Oma/README.md

 memory that can be used by the virtual machine.
 For example: Adding `-Xmx3G` enables the use of up to 3 giga bytes of main memory.

+### Troubleshooting

+Typically the most problematic thing about Oma is memory shortage.
+To avoid problems, you should use the `-Xmx` option of the Java Virtual Machine as explained above.

+When using Debian: With Debian "Trixie" the tmp directory is kept in memory as a default.
+As Oma uses the temporary files, because the data does not fit into memory, this doesn't work out well.
+In this situation, you can either use a different directory for temporary files using the command switch `-tmp` or you can disable this feature with the command `systemctl mask tmp.mount` as root user and a restart of the computer.

 ## Build

 On Linux systems you can use the shell script `build.sh` to build